FutureStateFtw/balanceu-hq/README.md

 - store/user.js - related to this users role, token, login
 - store/ui.js   - holds state for all ui, show/hide, loading, etc.

-## Starting a new app from BalanceU Admin
+## Starting a new app from BalanceU HQ

 - Clone
 - Install Node, npm install, npm run dev.
 Make sure it runs
-- Do global search on 'BalanceU Admin', and address each instance.
+- Do global search on 'BalanceU HQ', and address each instance.
 - Start new EMPTY repository on remote, no readme, no .gitignore.
 - Copy remote address
 - Edit local app's remote address with new remote address